RedstoneDave/My-Language/grammar.md

 This consept is similar to the “noun clause” in English, however, “plug-in” clauses can take place of any part of speech.
 This allows speakers to refer to some uncertain actions or properties without the form of auxiliary verbs with nouns.

 The “plug-in” words are `bru` for `sokan` and `unekin`, `brub` for `burab`, `bruk` for `mosrab` and `bruva` for `gasaru`.
 A clause with a “plug-in” word can change the predicate into the “complex type” (the one used in the conditional clause) and add an `-m` to it to modify the same “plug-in” word.

+## Numeral Combination Rule

+As one of the characteristic pieces of grammar, `unekin`s take a special rule to combine together.

+For numbers less than a hundred thousand, distinct words are used, these words are formed using a rule similar to that of Chinese, each decimal digit joins with the power of ten and those are connected together.
+For example: the number `1926` is `ukegumunedari` (1-thousand-9-hundred-2-ten-6), each syllable stands for a part.

+Along with “pure” numerals that can stand alone, there are “operating” numerals that need one or more numbers to form complete structures.
+For example, in order to represent lare numbers like `998244353`, the operator `to` is used, this operator takes two numbers `x` and `y`and returns `x*100000+y`, and `998244353` is `gukegumufedane dodedokekimutadaki to`.
+Other operating numerals include “plus”, “multiply”.